Related articles

-So I downloaded the source code of Rails:
+So I downloaded the Rails source code:

 $ git clone git@github.com:rails/rails.git